krzemienski/awesome-from-stars/README.md

 * [pixop/video-compare](https://github.com/pixop/video-compare): Split screen video comparison tool using FFmpeg and SDL2
 * [bergkamp/video-comparison-player](https://github.com/bergkamp/video-comparison-player): 🎦 Video comparison player for Mac and Windows, built using Electron
 * [AK1194/Video-Compression-motion-estimation-block-video-encoder](https://github.com/AK1194/Video-Compression-motion-estimation-block-video-encoder): This repository is about video compression, and more specifically about the motion estimation block (ME block) of a video encoder.
 It is a research project for developing an efficient motion estimation algorithm, so that the video compression technology can keep pace with the high frame rate videos and high resolution videos.
-* [cheezos/video-compressor](https://github.com/cheezos/video-compressor): Compress videos to any file size.
+* [cheezos/video-compressor](https://github.com/cheezos/video-compressor): A graphical interface to compress videos to any file size.
 * [leandromoreira/video-containers-debugging-tools](https://github.com/leandromoreira/video-containers-debugging-tools): A set of command lines to debug video streaming files like mp4 (MPEG-4 Part 14), ts (MPEG-2 Part 1), fmp4 in Dash, HLS, or MSS, with or without DRM.
 * [caacuk/video-conversion-app](https://github.com/caacuk/video-conversion-app): Flask Web Application - Video Conversion
 * [dPro-Software/Video-converter](https://github.com/dPro-Software/Video-converter): A GUI for the ffmpeg library written in Swift